ac1214/course-management-software/README.md

 **Start the Database**
 Docker can be used to run a PostgreSQL within a container.
-To start the postgres server run the following commands:
+To start the postgres server run the following commands from the root of the project directory:
 ```bash
 docker build -t postgresql .
 docker run --rm -p 5432:5432 --name pg postgresql
 ```
-This will create a docker image with the name postgresql from the Dockerfile in the root of the project directory and then run the image while mapping the hosts port 5432 to the containers port 5432 (postgres).
+This will create a docker image with the name postgresql from the Dockerfile and then run the image while mapping the hosts port 5432 to the containers port 5432 (postgres).

 ## Create a backup of the existing database
 On the host machine run the following command in the base project directory to create a database dump which will be in the file database_backup.sql